-Editor’s note: In a 2–1 decision, the 4th U.S. Circuit Court of Appeals in upheld a lower court’s decision that a Virginia school board violated a transgender student’s rights when it adopted a policy that required them to use an alternative private restroom instead of the communal ones.
+Editor’s note: In a victory for transgender students, the U.S. Supreme Court has declined to hear Grimm v.
+Gloucester County School Board.
+That leaves in place the 4th U.S. Circuit Court of Appeals’ decision, which upheld a lower court’s decision that a Virginia school board violated a transgender student’s rights when it adopted a policy that required the student to use an alternative, private restroom instead of communal ones.

 A federal appeals court should uphold a lower-court ruling that says a Virginia school board violated a transgender student’s rights when it passed a policy requiring them to use “alternative private” restroom facilities instead of communal restrooms.

 The policy is harmful to transgender students’ mental and physical health, the Litigation Center of the American Medical Association and State Medical Societies tells the 4th U.S. Circuit Court of Appeals in an amicus brief filed with 16 other medical, public health and mental health organizations in Grimm v.
 Gloucester County School Board.
 AMA policy supports transgender individuals’ rights to access public restrooms according to their gender identities.

 The brief informs the court about the medical community’s consensus on what it means to be transgender, the protocols for treating gender dysphoria and how transgender adolescents’ health is harmed when they cannot use restrooms that match their gender identity.
 Estimates suggest that about 0.6% of the adult population is transgender.
 That’s about 1.4 million Americans.